youlgrave-ypres/youlgrave-ypres.github.io/_symbolism/30-sacrifice-quadrant.md

 : Amongst the dips and hollows of the battlefields lie soldiers - they died fighting for their beliefs - their spirits ascending to a better world.

 Poppies
-: They grow aplenty in the fields, and Canadian doctor, John MaCrae serving near Ypres in 1915 wrote the famous poem, 'In Flanders Fields where poppies grow'.
+: They grow aplenty in the fields, and Canadian doctor, John MaCrae serving near Ypres in 1915 wrote the famous poem, 'In Flanders Fields'.

 Rivers Yser and Bradford
 : Water courses run through every land.
 Around Ypres in the River Yser and Yser canal; in Youlgreave we have the Rivers Bradford and Lathkill.